rumezaa/peony/README.md

 - Python 3.8 or higher
 - Node.js 16+ (for frontend)
-- Browserbase account and API key
+- Browserbase & Anthropic account and API key

 ### Installation